ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/style-guide/top-level-definitions.md

     const TAX_RATE = 0.15d;
     ```

-* It may be necessary to explicitly define the type descriptor when the constant is a complicated expression.
+* Explicitly defining the type descriptor can enhance readability, particularly when the constant is defined with a compound expression.
+This practice provides clarity about the expected type.

     **Example,**